What Is Cyber Hygiene?

 Cyber hygiene—practices for ensuring the safe handling of data—is essential now that modern workplaces are hotbeds of digital solutions and big data sets.

-In keeping with National Cybersecurity Month, we’ve decided to take a closer look at what small and midsize businesses should be doing in order to look after their data and avoid being hacked.
+We’ve decided to take a closer look at what small and midsize businesses should be doing in order to look after their data and avoid being the victim of a hack.

 Virtually every SMB has implemented a strategy for digitizing at least one aspect of their organization.